UO-BGMP/deduper-kohlkopf/README.md

 ### Duplicates, UMIs, and soft-clipping

 PCR duplicates surface when a transcript becomes amplified during PCR in a weighted manner, not in line with the transcripts actual expression level.
 If PCR duplicates are not culled the counts of transcripts for which there are PCR duplicates will be falsely represented.
-If the duplicates are highly "expressed" enough, the differential expression analysis will be in vain.
+If the duplicates are highly "expressed" enough, the differential expression analysis will be in vain as we will be comparing artificially expressed transcripts.

 ### Quasicode